AndrewHaine/silverstripe-webpack-theme/readme.md

 ### Images
 Any images imported into the bundle, either directly or through a URL reference will be optimised, where possible files will be inlined using Data URIs, if an image is above 10kb it will be compressed using the image-webpack-loader and placed in the images directory (Names and extensions are preserved).
 Images need to be placed in the 'images' directory.

+By default image compression is disabled for performance purposes - when the time comes to bundle images for production this can be re-enabled with the `disable` option in `webpack.common.babel.js`.

 ### Development
+In order to use the watch task you will need to tell webpack which url it should proxy when creating the development server - this is the development url you are using for your project.
+This option can be set in `variables.js`.

 The build system uses webpack dev server which allows hot reloading for speedy testing.
 To start the server run `npm run watch`.
 The server will start on port 3000 you will also get a nice terminal interface courtesy of [FormidableLabs](https://github.com/FormidableLabs/webpack-dashboard).

 With the server started you should then see your site updating live on localhost:3000 when any asset files are changed.

 Once development is complete eject your css and minify the bundle using `npm run build`.
-This will create the main CSS file (css/style.css) and your JS bundle (javascript/dist/bundle.js) which can then be included in your templates.
+This will create the main CSS file (css/main.css) and your JS bundle (javascript/dist/main.bundle.js) which can then be included in your templates.

-## Prerequisites
-Requirements for using this theme:
-* You are using a php server with a virtual host on \*.test (editable in the variables file).

 ## Signature
-The system gives the ability to add a signature to the top of your css and js files, to edit the information shown or disable this feature, edit the options in variables.js.
+The system gives the ability to add a signature to the top of your css and js files, to edit the information shown or disable this feature, edit the options in `variables.js`.